PowerSimulationsDynamics.jl -- An Open Source Modeling Package for Modern Power Systems with Inverter-Based Resources: Conclusion

 \section{Conclusion}

-This paper introduced the open-source simulation toolbox \texttt{PSID.jl}, which focuses on positive sequence and electromagnetic simulations of low-inertia power systems. \texttt{PSID.jl} is built on Julia scripting language and incorporates a myriad of power system devices and component models while enabling the analysis of transient responses of dynamical systems using different model complexity.
-The development of device metamodels for generators and inverters standardize ports and states interaction among devices and their internal components.
-The proposed software design enables researchers to define a new component's model within the proposed metamodel and quickly explore novel architectures and controls.
+This paper introduced the open-source toolbox \texttt{PSID.jl}, which focuses on \ac{QSP} and \ac{EMT} time-domain simulations.
+The proposed software design enables researchers to define a new component's model within the proposed meta-model and quickly explore novel architectures and controls.

-We presented several numerical experiments and benchmarks to highlight the capabilities of \texttt{PSID.jl} and the validity of the models included in the library.
-Case studies show that \texttt{PSID.jl} enables easier assessment of the trade-off between model complexity and computational requirements by exchanging device models and comparing simulation results under different assumptions.
+Several numerical experiments and benchmarks highlight the capabilities of \texttt{PSID.jl} and the validity of the models included in the library.
+Case studies show that \texttt{PSID.jl} enables easier assessment of the trade-off between model complexity and computational requirements.
+The results show that it is possible to replicate waveform \ac{EMT} simulation with a much lower computational cost.

 The ongoing development of \texttt{PSID.jl} focuses on extending the available models and analytical capabilities.
-This includes reduced-order inverter models, FACTS device models, and HVDC and DC-side dynamics of inverters.
-Finally, using data-driven techniques for developing surrogate models to represent aggregation of networks is a next research direction.

-\begin{IEEEbiographynophoto}{José Daniel Lara (Senior Member, IEEE)} received the B.Sc. and Licentiate degrees in electrical engineering from the University of Costa Rica, San Pedro, Costa Rica, in 2009 and 2012, respectively, the M.Sc. degree in Electrical and Computer Engineering from the University of Waterloo, Waterloo, ON, Canada, in 2014, M.S. in Energy and Resources with focus on Engineering and Business for Sustainability in 2017, and Ph.D. in Energy and Resources with Designated Emphasis in Computational and Data Science and Engineering from the University of California, Berkeley, CA, USA in 2022.
-He currently works at the National Renewable Energy Laboratory (NREL) with the Grid Planning and Analysis Center (GPAC).
-His research interests include the analysis and simulation of power systems and their applications to power systems operation and quantitative energy policy. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Rodrigo Henriquez-Auba (Member, IEEE)} received the B.Sc. and M.Sc. in electrical engineering from the Pontifical Catholic University of Chile, Santiago, Chile, in 2014 and 2016, respectively, and the Ph.D. degree in Electrical Engineering and Computer Sciences from the University of California, Berkeley, CA, USA, in 2022.
-He currently works at the National Renewable Energy Laboratory (NREL) with the Grid Planning and Analysis Center (GPAC), and his research interests include operation and planning of electric systems with large shares of renewable sources, and control, modeling and simulation of power systems and power electronics. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Matthew Bossart (Member, IEEE)} is a fourth year PhD student in Electrical, Computer and Energy Engineering at CU Boulder, and an NSF Graduate Research Fellow.
-Matt’s research goals are to aid in the transition to a renewable energy electric grid by examining the impact of power electronics on the system at large.
-Prior to coming to CU, Matt worked at a start-up company designing power electronics and test methods for diagnosing faults in Lithium-ion batteries. \end{IEEEbiographynophoto}
+A future key are of development is the inclusion of black-box models and machine learning based surrogates.